Goverance and Organization Structure

 Every act or decision done or made by a majority of the directors present at a meeting duly held at which a quorum is present is the act of the Board of Directors, unless the Articles of Incorporation, these Bylaws, or provisions of law require a greater percentage or different voting rules for approval of a matter by the board.
 Removal of a member of the Board of Directors shall require an absolute majority vote of the board, not just a majority of those present and voting.

 SECTION 13.
 CONDUCT OF MEETINGS

-Meetings of the Board of Directors shall be presided over by the Chairperson of the Board, or, if no such person has been so designated or, in his or her absence, the Vice Chair of the corporation or, in his or her absence, by the Executive Director of the corporation or, in the absence of each of these persons, by a Chairperson chosen by a majority of the directors present at the meeting.
-The Secretary of the corporation shall act as secretary of all meetings of the board, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.
+Meetings of the Board of Directors shall be presided over by the Chairperson of the Board, or, if no such person has been so designated or, in their absence, the Vice Chair of the corporation or, in their absence, by the Executive Director of the corporation or, in the absence of each of these persons, by a Chairperson chosen by a majority of the directors present at the meeting.
+The Secretary of the corporation shall act as secretary of all meetings of the board, provided that, in their absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.